juli-dev1/SimpleSearch/README.md

 ## Development server

-Run `ng serve` for a dev server.
+- Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+- For Backend i use JSON Server.
+Run `json-server --watch db.json` in a new CMD in order to have backend functionality.

 ## Code scaffolding